 2020 Course ReDesign Institute

-Join us for the 2020 Course (Re)Design Institute May 12th-15th to have the opportunity to work with a community of instructional faculty and staff to improve your course, student engagement, and student learning.
+During the Course ReDesign Institute, faculty will have the opportunity to work with a community of instructional faculty and staff to improve your course, student engagement, and student learning.
 The Course (Re)Design Institute will be offered as a blended learning experience, with online learning taking place in the AsULearn environment and face-to-face meetings, as well as additional consults as needed.

 The Center for Academic Excellence (CAE) invites current teaching faculty and staff to apply to participate in a Course (Re)Design Institute (CRDI).
 The CRDI is designed to expand participants’ knowledge and skill in designing quality courses.